 Yes, its that time of year again and I am often asked what is TET?

-Many, many Vietnamese people return to their home villages and families; even the additional transport laid on becomes filled up in the days before and after the holiday.
+Many, many Vietnamese people return to their home villages and families; even the additional transport laid on becomes filled up in the days before and after this very special Vietnam holiday.
 Plan extra time if you want to move around the country.

 Tết is seen as a chance for a fresh start.
 Debts are settled, old grievances are forgiven, and houses are cleaned of clutter – all to set the stage for attracting as much luck and good fortune as possible in the upcoming year.
 This year its ‘The Year of the Pig’.